ztm0929/n8n-docs/docs/index.md

 ## About n8n

-n8n (pronounced n-eight-n) helps you to connect any app with an API with any other, and manipulate its data with little or no code.
+n8n（发音为 n-eight-n）helps you to connect any app with an API with any other, and manipulate its data with little or no code.

 * Customizable: highly flexible workflows and the option to build custom nodes.
 * Convenient: use the npm or Docker to try out n8n, or the Cloud hosting option if you want us to handle the infrastructure.
-* Privacy-focused: self-host n8n for privacy and security.
+* 隐私优先：self-host n8n for privacy and security.